totemic-tools/poly_post/README.md

 * Metadata in markdown files is specified in JSON instead of Elixir
 * Designed to be updated at runtime via calling refresh methods (`PolyPost.build_and_store!/1` or `PolyPost.build_and_store_all!/0`)
 * Must be configured through `Application` config using `:poly_post`
+* Stores content in ETS instead of compiling directly into modules

 ## License